Remitly Review: Rates, Fees & Safety 2024

 3. Be used to pay debts

-So, if Remitly became insolvent (went bust), they can’t use your money to pay their debts.
+So, if Remitly became insolvent (went bust), they can’t use your money to pay other creditors.

 There’s just one scenario that your funds are at risk.